w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 Jean-Gui (W3C) has been helping set up the structure and common functionality of the Symfony app, including translations and template integration via a bundle.

+Marie has been helping setup the asset build process for templates this week.

 Matt and Simon have been working on testing the data connection layer and getting this working in Symfony to help enable others to start contributing to integrating complete web pages in the Symfony app (tying together the build templates